sid1552/Movie_App/README.md

 - Movie search: Users can search for movies by title, and the application will display a list of matching results.
 - Movie details: Clicking on a movie from the search results will show detailed information about the selected movie, including its title, release year, genre, and plot.
 - Movie rating: Users can rate movies on a scale of 1 to 5 stars.
 The rating is stored locally, allowing users to revisit the application and see their previous ratings.
-- Day-Night cycle: The application features a visually dynamic day-night cycle, creating an immersive experience as the interface adapts to the time of day.
+- Light-Dark Mode: The application features a visually dynamic light-dark mode, creating an immersive experience as the interface adapts to the user's preferred color scheme.

 ## Technologies Used